A: There are two main problems with the mainstream narrative about education for girls:

 The reduced birth rate that occurs when girls are schooled may derive from their increased knowledge, or it may derive from the fact that it is a substantial financial burden for parents in less “developed” parts of the world to pay for school fees, uniforms, and books, which motivates them to have fewer children.
 This same expense may induce families to get into debt, cause increased workloads on mothers, lead fathers to leave the home in search of higher-paying jobs, and cause family breakdown, stress, depression, substance abuse, and other problems.
 So you have to look at a larger picture to understand whether the changes you have provoked are creating a net benefit.

 Through a process known as “data mining,” one can search for and highlight consequences to schooling that make it appear to be an unequivocal good.
 A more balanced review of the data might reveal that while the birth rate and the infant mortality rate go down, the rates of suicide, mental illness, obesity and diabetes, drug and alcohol addiction, and family and community conflict and breakdown go up (all of these pathologies tend to be correlated with rapid modernization of traditional cultures.)
 Did life just get better or worse?
 When you embed these statistics in a more complete context, the picture becomes less clear.
 In some cases you may have simply replaced the pathologies of traditional life with the pathologies of development – which in many cases are more complex and difficult to resolve.
-(Childhood infectious disease, for example, is a lot easier to prevent or to treat than schizophrenia, alcoholism, or diabetes.)
+(Childhood infectious disease, for example, is a lot easier to prevent or to treat than mental illness, alcoholism, or diabetes.)

 One particularly disturbing statistic shows a correlation between years of schooling and the risk of human trafficking.
 It’s commonly assumed that lack of education in developing areas is a risk factor for trafficking, but there is evidence which suggests the opposite; according to the United Nations Inter-Agency Project on Human Trafficking, vulnerability to human trafficking correlates with more schooling and the migration to urban areas in search of money that usually follows it.
 The presumed mechanism for this is that schooling causes rural girls to devalue stable traditional livelihoods like farming and to migrate to urban areas in search of higher-paying modern jobs.
 But unfortunately the very high school failure rates in less-developed parts of the world apply to girls as well as to boys, as do the high urban unemployment rates for the small percentage who succeed.
 When girls are exhorted to stay in school in order to attain a “better” life only to find that success remains out of reach, they may become vulnerable to the predatory forays of traffickers.

 Another troubling statistic has to do with increasing rates of suicide among girls.
-Both school failure and suicide are epidemic among teenagers in many indigenous communities from the Amazon to Australia to the Arctic Circle.
+Both school failure and suicide are epidemic among teenagers in many Indigenous communities from the Amazon to Australia to the Arctic Circle.
 In rapidly developing societies like India, China, and South Korea, whose recent economic growth has been fueled by intense academic pressure placed on children, suicide among girls has now outstripped the rate among boys.
 The pressure to succeed academically and the shame and humiliation of failure are thought to be major factors in this increase.
 In an alarming trend, according the the Lancet, unpublished WHO studies show the same pattern emerging in Sri Lanka and Vietnam.
 “This is something striking, unfortunately for women,” says Jose Bertolote of the World Health Organization.

 The bottom line is that the modern school is no panacea, but an extremely problematic institution which has proven highly resistant to fundamental reform, and there is very little objective research on its impact on traditional societies.
 Again, when we intervene to radically alter the way another culture raises and educates its children, we trigger a complex cascade of changes, and to assume that those changes will all be good is to adopt a blind cultural superiority that we can ill afford.
 A clearer view of the real impacts of school projects would require well-funded and well-executed research which looks objectively at both positive and negative effects, not reports which mine the data to bolster an a priori assumption that the impact of schooling is always good.